botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 {{% notice warning %}}

-Do **NOT** set the require role to the role you are assigning.
+Do **not** set the require role to the role you are assigning.
 You generally will not want to set the ignore role to the role you are assigning either _unless_ you wish to prevent the user from removing that role through the role-menu.

 {{% /notice %}}

-**Require role**: Requires a person to have a certain role in order for them to give themselves this role.\
+- **Require role**: Requires a person to have a certain role in order for them to give themselves this role.
-**Ignore role**: Ignore any person who has this role.\
+- **Ignore role**: Ignore any person who has this role.
-**Group:** Put the role in a role group (will be explained more further down).
+- **Group:** Put the role in a role group (will be explained more further down).

 ## Role Groups